Worldwide Technical Support for Customers Machining our High-performance Plastic Stock Shapes

 Our extrusion technology has been developed to avoid degradation, minimize stress, manage fiber-orientation and minimize camber; factors that contribute to high quality machined parts with reliable performance.

 This expertise, and our practical experience gained from machining millions of precision parts from high-performance plastics, has given us unique insight into the best techniques for working with these materials.
 We freely share this technical information with our machining customers who have an equal commitment to the highest levels of quality in the parts they produce.

 One example of our specialized technical support is the information we share about how material properties differ between linear and transverse dimensions in extruded shapes.
 This differential occurs with both reinforced and unfilled polymers and is the result of internal forces that occur during forming and cooling of extruded stock shapes.
 It is especially pronounced in glass fiber or carbon fiber reinforced polymer formulations, where the difference in strength measured on the X to Y axes is substantial.
-Our knowledge of the anisotropic behavior of a thermoplastic in rod, plate or Seamless Tube can be highly useful to our machining customers.
-It helps us recommend the best starting form or configuration to utilize, and how to position the shape when machining to achieve optimum dimensional stability and performance of the component.

 Drake Plastics welcomes the opportunity to support customers with the experience we have gained from years of machining our stock shapes made from polymers that include:

 - KetaSpire High-Temperature PEEK XT

 - AvaSpire PAEK

 - High strength composites